Joe Lennon FCCA explains the process of logging transactions for start-ups and the transition to automated software for

-Quite simple really, it’s essential to have a system in place that processes all sales and purchases so that financial information is accessible on a regular basis and you can monitor both performance and cash flow.
+Quite simple really, it’s essential to have a system in place that processes all sales and purchases so that financial information is accessible on a regular basis.
+This then ensures you can monitor both performance and cash flow accurately.
 Without bookkeeping, creating management accounts would be a mundane task and producing your annual accounts would be near enough impossible!

 As a start-up entrepreneur you’ll probably think that what you need to record appears quite basic.
 It’s just a case of keeping a tab of all your transactions, informing HMRC that you’re trading, and remembering to pay your tax and national insurance.
 Can't this be covered off by a simple spreadsheet?
 Unlikely!

 Unfortunately you’d need to know exactly what you’re doing.
 If you do, great.
 If you don’t, then you should understand that knowing when to record certain things, how they should be treated and why, is anything but a simple process.
 It’s also very time consuming.

 Even if you did get a grasp of bookkeeping eventually, you might well still miss opportunities.
 For example, there are certain allowable business expenses that you can claim for against your taxable income.
 So you’d also need an in depth knowledge of the tax system to understand exactly what is tax deductible and when.

 Having a manual spreadsheet to record these transactions is fine if you have a financial background and know the legislation, or if you have an accountant guiding you.
 Alternatively you may use some form of accounting software.
 Again though the same rules apply, you’re likely to need an advisor if you don’t know exactly what you’re doing.